 Novartis announced in April that patients taking its medicine had better lung function than those taking the Glaxo treatment in the Illuminate study, without quantifying the advantage.

-Glaxo and partner Theravance Inc. (THRX) are competing with Novartis by developing their UMEC/VI treatment, which also targets receptors to open up the airways.
+Glaxo and partner Theravance Inc. (THRX:US) are competing with Novartis by developing their UMEC/VI treatment, which also targets receptors to open up the airways.

 In a study of UMEC, twice daily dosing showed no advantage over once daily dosing, according to the summary on the conference website of a separate study.
 Glaxo sees once daily dosing as a major benefit to patients in providing convenience and boosting adherence to the treatment regimen.